tinestaric/tinestaric.github.io/source/_posts/2024-04-09-transactability-entitlements.md

 If a user has **purchased a license through AppSource**, they will have the corresponding **entitlement assigned** and the code will **skip the license check**.
 If they haven’t, they get the **Unlicensed entitlement** assigned and the code will **check with your monetization engine**.

 IsUnlicensed will return true if a user has **any other entitlement from the current app assigned**.
 If you’re planning to implement **multiple access levels** like *Gold, Silver, or Bronze*, you might sometimes want to direct your code flow in a direction only if the user has the appropriate entitlement level assigned.
 You can do that using the **IsEntitled** function.
+The name of the entitlement to check is the **entitlement object name**.

 ![Check for a specific entitlement](/images/entitlements/entitlement-check.png)